Just trying to find out what kind of mineral crystal is in this rock? Or what is this for a rock in total? Thanks!

 How is it that the tea bags give the eggshell a different color when the egg and the teabag are boiled together.

-Orange County California science Posted over 3 years ago
+Orange County California science Posted about 4 years ago

 It’s a phenomenon called sonoluminescence.
 Sonoluminescence is a physical occurrence by which sound turns into light.
 Scientists have been trying for 70 years to explain it, but have had no success.
 No one has managed to explain how a bubble of air in water can focus sound to cause light, but it happens.